-The largest, darkest blue scabiosa available.
-The giant, 4 inch flowers on long, 12 inch stems first appear in midsummer and continue into fall in most areas.
+Largest, darkest blue scabiosa.
+Giant 4 inch flowers on long 12 inch stems appear in midsummer and bloom into fall.
 They are long-lasting cut flowers.
 Easy to grow plants reach 20 inches tall; tolerate heat, humidity, & drought.
-Scabiosa 'Fama Deep Blue' ranks with Echinacea 'Magnus Superior' as one of the finest performing garden perennials.
+Ranks with Echinacea 'Magnus Superior' as one of the finest performing garden perennials.
 Winter hardy to zone 4.

 HOUSE'S HYBRIDS Scabiosa Seeds

 Produces a continuous supply of large, 3 inch pincushion type flowers on long, wiry stems from June right up until frost.
 They attract butterflies and are superb for cutting.
 Colors include shades of lavender, light to deep blue and silver-white.
 Grows 2-3 feet tall.
 Winter hardy to zone 3.

 The best dwarf, blue flowered scabiosa from seed.
 Full, low growing, compact plants freely produce large, 2 inch flowers atop 8-10 inch stems from June to October.
 They are excellent for cutting.
 'Blue Note' thrives in containers or at the front of mixed borders.
 Combines beautifully with 'Diamond Pink' scabiosa.
 A winter hardy perennial to zone 5.

 Genetically dwarf, heavy blooming, 12 inch tall plants, spread to 18 inches across, and produce soft pink flowers the first year from June to September.
 Winter hardy to zones 5 and above, Diamond Pink can be grown as an annual in zones 4 and below.